-- The input and output values of each JoinSplit transfer MUST balance exactly. - For the first JoinSplit description of a transaction, the anchor MUST be the output Sprout treestate of a previous block. - The anchor of each JoinSplit description in a transaction MUST refer to either some earlier block's final Sprout treestate, or to the interstitial output treestate of any prior JoinSplit description in the same transaction.
+- For the first JoinSplit description of a transaction, the anchor MUST be the output Sprout treestate of a previous block. - The anchor of each JoinSplit description in a transaction MUST refer to either some earlier block's final Sprout treestate, or to the interstitial output treestate of any prior JoinSplit description in the same transaction.